ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/description-standards.md

 [Sample Data Set Spreadsheet](https://docs.google.com/spreadsheets/d/1v6xA8q23YJjS8koBD8Bq-233uaDfIyETA4RXHReUZkk/edit?usp=sharing)

 Knowing your audience is the first step to ensure that you have adequate data categories.
 In our spreadsheet, we started with typical access points such as title, creator (institutional host), resource type, subject, language, and URL.
-Then we thought of some of our target audiences.
-What access points would students, faculty, or other librarians want to search by?
-With that in mind, we added more detailed subject analysis with columns such as Country Coverage and Time Period.
+Then we thought of our target audience: What access points would students, faculty, or other librarians want to search by?

+With this question in mind, we added metadata on Country Coverage and Time Period.

 :::::::::::::::::::::::::::::::::::::::  challenge
 ## Matching Metadata Standards to a Target Audience